 The Trust is committed to providing adequate opportunities for Trustees and committee members to undertake and receive suitable training so as to enable them to perform their role effectively.
-To this end the Trust links with a number of local training providers.
-New Trustees and committee members are required to undertake training through an external provider who schedules a range of training/courses that can be selected to meet individual development needs.
+To this end the Trust uses Educator Solutions as the main training provider.
+New Trustees and committee members are required to undertake training through this external provider who schedules a range of training/courses that can be selected to meet individual development needs.
 The induction programme involves a tour of the relevant Academy, meetings with Headteachers and provision of policy and procedures documents that are appropriate to the role they undertake.